VandyApps/unix-shell/session-4.md

 That went well.
 The program now even helpfully quits on bad illegal input before proceeding.

 Introducing Optional arguments
-So far we, have been playing with positional arguments.
+So far we have been playing with positional arguments.
 Let us have a look on how to add optional ones:
 ```
 import argparse
 parser = argparse.ArgumentParser()